AWegnerGitHub/StackOverflow-Auto-CommentFlag/README.md

    - How to handle good?
    - Thresholds need to be reviewed
  - Settings need to refresh each run to ensure updates via the UI are handled without a restart
- - Classify the too chatty s added from automated
  - Add setting for each type on whether or not to flag if threshold met (ie. if 'too chatty' and set to not flag, anything classified as too chatty won't get a flag; Set 'good comment' as not flag)
+ - Pull settings from CommentType table not settings